Baltimore murders on track for per-capita record after weekend killings of 2 young mothers: reports

 Mayor Young disagreed that city police leaders lacked a sense of urgency in dealing with crime.

 “Our police department is out there every day.
 We have our federal, our state, our local police officers out here working the streets every day so we’re doing everything we can do,” Young told FOX 45.
 “You know a woman was shot in the head.
 Children are being shot.
 You don’t think that’s a sense of urgency for me?
 I feel it.
-I have three nephews who were gunned down and we have no closure, either, so I feel the pain.
+I have three nephews who were gunned down and we have no closure, either, so I feel the pain."